 Important Note: Due to the COVID-19 public health emergency, LJCPA and its committees currently cannot hold physical meetings.
 Instead, pursuant to the Governor’s executive order N-25-20, as interpreted by City authorities, LJCPA meetings are being held as online video/voice teleconferences.
-Those who wish to attend (including viewing, listening, and possibly speaking at the meeting) must register in advance, although they need not identify themselves during the meeting.
+Those who wish to attend (including viewing, listening, and possibly speaking at the meeting) must register individually in advance, although they need not identify themselves during the meeting.
 Instructions are below.

 Meeting Agenda and Materials: The agenda and other materials for each meeting are linked to the Agendas page on the LJCPA website (reached via the top-level menu) as they become available.
 The “Materials & Comments” page for each meeting has a form to submit public comments in writing, and it displays comments that are submitted (subject to moderation).

 Registration: To register, please visit the appropriate link below at your convenience.
 To have your attendance at Trustee meetings recorded for membership or voting purposes, you must register with the correct member’s name in advance AND connect to the online meeting at the scheduled time.
 If you prefer to attend without identifying yourself, please email email@example.com well in advance for instructions.
+We prefer that multiple individuals NOT share a single registration.

 The registration page asks for your name and email address, your phone number (needed if you plan to dial in by voice phone), and a few other responses: